n-o-karma/Dark_Sky_Finder/README.md

 We used two different libraries to show Moon phases for the next 10 days. <br />
 You can select the date you are planning to go and plan for a time 2 weeks before and after the New Moon.
-A brighter moon means those objects in visual vicinity become increasingly more difficult to see due to the glow we observe that is the moon reflecting sunlight.<br />
+A brighter moon means those objects in visual vicinity become increasingly more difficult to see due to the glow we observe that is the moon reflecting sunlight.
+We also created a moon and weather table. <br />

 ![Phasesmoon-1269x439](https://github.com/n-o-karma/Dark_Sky_Finder/assets/134230685/a00a7082-6cf1-4690-9b4a-df281a4e5925)<br />